spiral-nights/ai-group-chat/memory-bank/activeContext.md

 - Utilizing Elixir/Phoenix with LiveView and Channels for real-time PWA development.
 - Using a `Participant` schema to handle both registered and anonymous users in chat rooms.
-- Generating a random identifier for anonymous users' display names.
+- Implementing local storage-based identification for guest users to maintain their participant record across sessions.
 - Using `binary_id` for primary keys in `chat_rooms` and `participants` tables and standard `id` for `messages` table.

 ## Important Patterns and Preferences